MicrosoftDocs/power-pages-docs/power-pages-docs/admin/upgrade-site.md

 ### Solution update

 While installing or updating any solution in your instance, you can see some instability in your instance.
-The Power Pages solution update process updates solutions available in your instance and will affect your instance that will in turn have an effect of your website as well.
+The Power Pages solution update process updates solutions available in your instance and will effect your instance that will in turn have an effect of your website as well.
 Hence, it's always advised doing solution updates in your instance during dark hours.

 More details: [Update Power Pages solution](update-solution.md)